1

 「告楚曰:『蜀地之甲,乘船浮於汶,乘夏水而下江,五日而至郢。 漢中之甲,乘船出於巴,乘夏水而下漢,四日而至五渚。 寡人積甲宛東下隨,智者不及謀,勇土不及怒,寡人如射隼矣。 王乃欲待天下之攻函谷,不亦遠乎!』 楚王為是故,十七年事秦。

-'It warned Chu saying: 'The armor of Shu lands, riding boats floating on the Wen, riding summer waters down the Jiang, in five days arriving at Ying.
-The armor of Hanzhong, riding boats emerging from Ba, riding summer waters down the Han, in four days arriving at Wuzhu.
-I store armor east of Wan down to Sui.
-The wise will not have time to plan, the brave soldiers will not have time to be angry.
-I will be like shooting a falcon.
-Your Majesty desires to await the world's attack on Hangu—isn't that far off!'
+'It warned Chu, saying: 'The armored troops of Shu will take boats on the Wen, ride the summer floods down the Jiang, and arrive at Ying in five days.
+The armored troops of Hanzhong will take boats from Ba, ride the summer floods down the Han, and arrive at Wuzhu in four days.
+I store armored troops east of Wan down to Sui.
+The wise will not have time to plan, and the brave soldiers will not have time to grow angry.
+I will strike like shooting a falcon.
+Your Majesty desires to wait for the armies of the world to attack Hangu—isn't that far off!
 The King of Chu served Qin for seventeen years because of this reason.

 56